motleytech/webcms/README.md

 cd /webserver/webcms/setup;
 python install.py
 </pre>

+*  Change the ipython notebook password as well... follow the directions on this page https://github.com/motleytech/pybook.

 The script will install a bunch of stuff and will prompt you to create an admin user for managing your website.
 Go ahead and create one with a password of your choice.
 If the install procedure succeeds, your webserver is ready.
 Point your browser to `http://www.yourwebsite.com/admin` and start adding pages.
 Remember, `http://localhost/` might not work as nginx is not set to server at the localhost address in the production environment.